-From the mighty Pembroke Castle to the historic remains of Tenby Castle atop a dramatic headland on the town’s coast, there’s plenty of historic fortresses in Wales to keep you busy.
+From the mighty Pembroke Castle to the historic remains of Tenby Castle atop a dramatic headland on the town’s coast, there’s plenty of historic castles in West Wales to keep you busy.
 Giving a unique insight into Wales’ rich history, many of the castles in Pembrokeshire have been well preserved, with some dating back a whopping 2,000 years.

 To help you on your way, we’ve put together a guide to the seven best castles in Pembrokeshire…

 Location: Pembroke, SA71 4LA

 A mighty fortress with a fascinating history, Pembroke Castle was first built in 1093.
 Set within the heart of the town, it was the original family seat of the Earldom of Pembroke.
 It was given to the First Earl of Pembroke during the 12th century, who soon became one of the most powerful men in history.
 He decided to rebuild the castle in stone, much of which is still present today.

 The castle has been featured in many films and television programmes throughout the years, including the 1977 comedy film Jabberwocky and The Bad Education Movie in 2015.
 Visitors are able to wander the grounds and get a feel for what life was like for its residents many centuries ago.